dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/reporting/user-reports/_index.md

 > [!info] No PDF Support
 > Due to the number of columns, this report is not intended to be launched as a PDF.

-Any non-cancelled physician query created by a CDI Specialist on an inpatient, now-discharged account should appear as a line item on this report.
+Any non-canceled physician query created by a CDI Specialist on an inpatient, now-discharged account should appear as a line item on this report.

 ![CDI Query Detail Report](CDIDetail.png)